-Aviation security will also be tested as activity ramps up internationally and domestically.
-During the last couple of years our Aviation Security Service (AvSec) has been flexible and engaged in supporting the All-of-Government COVID-19 response activities such as working in Managed Isolation and Quarantine (MIQ) facilities, and supporting Police in community safety activities across Aotearoa New Zealand.
-This has enabled AvSec to maintain a level of capacity and capability to assist in gearing up, but like all other elements of the aviation system there are challenges.
+Aviation security is also being tested as passenger activity returns to pre-COVID levels, at a more accelerated rate than predicted.
+Our Aviation Security Service (AvSec) has been flexible and engaged in supporting the All-of-Government COVID-19 response over the past few years.
+As a result, AvSec has been able to maintain a level of capacity and capability to assist in gearing up, but like all other elements of the aviation system there are challenges.
 These include: